Norway in the Eurovision Song Contest 2015: Background

-The Norwegian broadcaster for the 2015 contest, who broadcast the event in Norway and organised the selection process for its entry, was Norsk rikskringkasting (NRK).
-The broadcaster confirmed that Norway would participate in the 2015 Eurovision Song Contest on 21 May 2014.
-On 5 June 2014, the broadcaster revealed details regarding their selection procedure and announced the organization of the national final Melodi Grand Prix 2015.
+The Norwegian national broadcaster, Norsk rikskringkasting (NRK), broadcasts the event within Norway and organises the selection process for the nation's entry.
+NRK confirmed their intentions to participate at the 2015 Eurovision Song Contest on 21 May 2014.
+The broadcaster has traditionally organised the national final Melodi Grand Prix, which has selected the Norwegian entry for the Eurovision Song Contest in all but one of their participation.
+On 5 June 2014, the broadcaster revealed details regarding their selection procedure and announced the organization of Melodi Grand Prix 2015 in order to select the 2015 Norwegian entry.

 Before Eurovision

 Melodi Grand Prix 2015

 Melodi Grand Prix 2015 was the 53rd edition of the Norwegian national final Melodi Grand Prix and selected Norway's entry for the Eurovision Song Contest 2015.
 The show took place on 14 March 2015 at the Oslo Spektrum in Oslo, hosted by Silya Nymoen and Kåre Magnus Bergh.
-For the first time since 1998, NRK reinstated a live orchestra as part of the show.
-The 54 members of the Norwegian Radio Orchestra accompanied each performance in varying capacities.
+For the first time since 1998, NRK reinstated a live orchestra as part of the show; the 54 members of the Norwegian Radio Orchestra accompanied each performance in varying capacities.
 The show was televised on NRK1 as well as streamed online at NRK's official website nrk.no and the official Eurovision Song Contest website eurovision.tv.
-The national final was watched by 1.25 million viewers in Norway, 500,000 more than the viewing figures for 2014.
+The national final was watched by 1.25 million viewers in Norway with a market share of 69.8%, making it the most watched Melodi Grand Prix final since 2011.

 Competing entries

 A submission period was opened by NRK between 5 June 2014 and 1 September 2014.
-Songwriters of any nationality were allowed to submit entries.
+Songwriters of any nationality were allowed to submit entries, while performers of the selected songs would be chosen by NRK in consultation with the songwriters.
 In addition to the public call for submissions, NRK reserved the right to directly invite certain artists and composers to compete.
-At the close of the deadline, 800 submissions were received – a 30% increase over the previous year.
-Eleven songs were selected for the competition by a jury panel consisting of Vivi Stenberg (Melodi Grand Prix music producer), Marie Komissar (radio host and music producer), Tarjei Strøm (musician and radio host) and Kathrine Synnes Finnskog (director of Music Norway).
+At the close of the deadline, over 800 submissions were received.
+Eleven songs were selected for the competition by a jury panel consisting of Vivi Stenberg (Melodi Grand Prix music producer), Marie Komissar (radio host and music producer), Tarjei Strøm (musician and radio host) and Kathrine Synnes Finnskog (manager and director of Music Norway).
 The competing acts and songs were revealed on 21 January 2015 during a press conference at NRK studios, presented by Kåre Magnus Bergh and broadcast via NRK1 and online at mgp.no.
-Among the competing artists were former Eurovision Song Contest entrants Tor Endresen, who represented Norway in 1997 and Elisabeth Andreassen (Bettan), who represented Sweden in 1982 and Norway in 1985 (as part of Bobbysocks!), 1994 (alongside Jan Werner Danielsen) and 1996.
-15-second clips of the competing entries were released during the press conference, while the songs in their entirety were premiered on 17 February.
+Among the competing artists were former Eurovision Song Contest entrants Tor Endresen who represented the country in 1997, and Elisabeth Andreassen (Bettan) who represented Sweden in 1982 and Norway in 1985 (as part of Bobbysocks!), 1994 (alongside Jan Werner Danielsen) and 1996.
+15-second clips of the competing entries were released during the press conference, while the songs in their entirety were premiered on 2 February.